 How Much More Effective is Illustrated Text for Immediate Comprehension?

-In a recent study illustrated text was found to be 9% more effective than text alone when testing immediate comprehension.
+In a recent study (I link to it in the footer of the page) illustrated text was found to be 9% more effective than text alone when testing immediate comprehension.
 The same study showed that an illustrated text was 83% more effective when the comprehension test was delayed.
+(Sources)

 How Much More Memorable can Color Make Written Materials?